 “For me, The Film Fund is one word—simplicity.
 It is all about asking you for one thing, and that’s basically a sentence—what your film is about and why you need it.”

-For our second community spotlight, I reached out to The Film Fund’s first winner—Tim Viola, who used the funds to finish his political thriller, “AMERICANO.”
+We reached out to The Film Fund’s first winner—Tim Viola, who used the funds to finish his political thriller, “AMERICANO.”
 He shows us why having a logline is so important for emerging and aspiring independent filmmakers.

 In the video below, he offers his thoughts on the importance of filmmaking teams having a strong logline, the challenges encountered when raising funding for film projects, and why directors should trust their gut.